October 10, 2021

-Time for a little poetry launch in Berlin!
-Hinemoana’s new book, Funkhaus, is nothing short of magnificent.
-Buy it wherever you are, and please do join us on the 10th if you’re in town.
+Time for a little poetry launch in Berlin.
+Postponed due to a thunderstorm, but at last happening on the afternoon of the 23rd of October.
+Hinemoana’s new book, Funkhaus, is magnificent.
+Buy it wherever you are, and please do join us on the 23rd if you’re in town.

 July 19, 2021

 I had a lovely conversation with the novelist Nuala O’Connor at Politics & Prose.
 Grateful to Nuala, Politics & Prose, Tin House, and our terrific event sponsors, the Embassy of Ireland, Georgetown Irish Studies, and Solas Nua.
 You can watch the video here.